 Beginning in 2005, Tunnel Ridge began acquiring surface properties for slope and shaft development, overland conveyors construction, refuse disposal facilities and other ancillary surface facilities.
+TRM continues to acquire additional surface properties as needed to support mining operations.

 Coal produced from the TRM is transported by conveyor belt to a barge loading facility on the Ohio River that is owned by Tunnel Ridge.